 - Secure three or more wooden hangers to the classroom wall by using medium utility hooks.

-- Download and print a collection of our free resources – Positivity Posters and place them in a basket.
+- Download and print a collection of our resources – Positivity Posters and place them in a basket.

 - Encourage your students to hang a poster that reflects how they are feeling when they have a growth mindset moment!